 Some ways technology will enable this are by:

 - Removing focus from data entry – the focus around data can now be its content, the analysis of this and therefore, the data’s true value.
-Prioritise on outcomes as opposed to process.
+Prioritize on outcomes as opposed to the process.

 - Linking in non-financial data – the possibility of quantifying other elements within a business to relate back to business strategy gives a better, more comprehensive understanding.